MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/install-mim-sync-ad-service.md

 ---
 # required metadata

-title: Synchronize AD and MIM Service | Microsoft Identity Manager
+title: Synchronize AD and MIM Service | Microsoft Docs
 description: Use management agents and the MIM Sync Service to sync your Active Directory and MIM databases.
 keywords:
 author: kgremban